pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 ### 5. Run the test prompt

-Now source the local `venv` and run the script using the AWS name of your new endpoint from pulumi state outputs:
+Now source the local `venv` and run the script using the name of your new endpoint from Pulumi state outputs:

 ```bash
 # On Linux & MacOS